Brisbane Metro

-Brisbane Metro is a planned high-frequency bus rapid transit system that will service Brisbane, Australia.
-It will consist of two routes that will run through the Brisbane central business district (CBD) every three minutes during peak times (20vph), transporting up to 3,000 passengers per hour in each direction.
+Brisbane Metro is a high-frequency bus rapid transit system that services the city of Brisbane in Queensland, Australia.
+The system currently consists of two routes running through Brisbane CBD every five minutes during peak times, transporting up to 3,000 passengers per hour in each direction.
+Metro Route M2 commenced service on 28 January 2025, whilst Metro Route M1 commenced service on 30 June 2025.

-It will be serviced by 60 electric, bi-articulated buses that can carry 150 passengers, or 170 passengers in 'event' mode.
-The system will largely use Brisbane's existing busway network infrastructure and stations, but there are a number of smaller infrastructure upgrades being built as part of the project.
-These include a new short tunnel underneath Adelaide Street in the CBD, an upgrade to the Cultural Centre bus station, the removal of car traffic from Victoria Bridge, and various streetscape upgrades.
-The expected total cost of the project is $1.7 billion.
+The system is served by 60 electric, bi-articulated buses that can carry 150 passengers, or 170 passengers during events.
+The system largely uses Brisbane's busway network infrastructure and stations, with a number of smaller infrastructure upgrades built as part of the project.
+These include a new short tunnel underneath Adelaide Street in the CBD, an upgrade to the Cultural Centre bus station, the removal of vehicle traffic from Victoria Bridge, and various streetscape upgrades.
+The total cost of the project was $1.7 billion.
 Together with Cross River Rail, the project is intended to boost public transport reliability in Brisbane and alleviate congestion.

 History

 In January 2016, the Brisbane City Council (BCC) announced the Brisbane Metro to address the current constraints and challenges facing the city's current busway network, which had reached capacity at many inner city sections.
+This proposal incorporated the conversion of the busway from Woolloongabba to Herston into a rubber-tyred Metro with a single track to provide power and enable driverless operations.

-Originally planned to be operated by driverless trains, in March 2017 it was revised to operate with high capacity bi-articulated buses reducing the cost by one-third.
+In March 2017, while keeping the same name, the project was redefined with the project shifting to operating high capacity bi-articulated buses on the existing busway, reducing the cost by one-third.
+The new buses would operate two routes, with one replacing the existing route 66, and the other replacing routes 111 and 160.
 In November 2017 the BCC released its business case, detailing the benefits, costs and impacts of delivering the project.
 In November 2017, the project was budgeted to cost $944 million.

 The BCC released a draft design report for the project in April 2018 with a project concept displayed publicly for community feedback, following the announcement that Brisbane Metro has been confirmed as a high priority project on Infrastructure Australia's priority list.
-In April 2018, the Federal Government agreed to contribute $300 million.
+In April 2018, the federal government agreed to contribute $300 million.

+In June 2020, the project reduced the Cultural Centre upgrade from an underground station to an upgrade of the existing above ground station with an additional platform for local services heading towards West End.
+This was due to a disagreement between the state government, who owns the busway, and the council over what the optimal configuration of the underground station would look like.
+This disagreement resulted in the state government delaying approval to modify their property.

 Subjects to approvals, the BCC expects the detailed design and construction of the project to commence in 2019 with services commencing by 2023.
 This was later revised to 2024.
 In October 2018 five consortia were shortlisted to bid for the building of stage 1.